davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 June 18, 1986: Albert King at Bessie Smith Strut.

+Worked at Cat's Records.
+"J.B.
+Brown" lady, racist lady, hillbilly woman looking for 8-tracks, Tony pranking me pretending to be looking for an EWF record, "Son, that's vanity", man looking for Caldonia, "Yeah, I might get 'Du", people asking for Doug E. Fresh's new one, selling Rumors and Roaches...

 Drove to Oberlin Ohio to hang out with my girlfriend before I had to go to school at UT.

 Lived in Morrill Hall.